svo80/vti_search/README.md

 * Information includes meta data as well as detailed scanning and detection results upon request.
 * Supports the automatic download of associated samples and behavioral (dynamic analysis) reports.
 * Behavioral reports are automatically scanned for network-based Indicators of Compromise (IOCs).
-* Use of multiple workers to speed up operations.\*
+* Use of multiple workers to speed up operations.
 * All information is categorized in different sub-folders.
 Detailed logs facilitate post-processing.
 * Results can be exported in CSV format for subsequent relationship visualization with, e.g., Maltego.

-(\* Behavior report parsing is still mostly sequential and needs to be updated.
-If you are requesting information about a larger number of samples and are not seeing any additional details on the screen at some point anymore, please remain patient for the moment.
-The program is likely working in the background, and this issue will be fixed soon.
-Please also feel free to run `tail -f` on the log file.)

 ## Requirements